rlivingsus/misc/AllBooks.md

 - Bush, George: Out of Many, One
 - Butcher, Jim: Dresden Files
 - Butler, Octavia: Anything, Kindred
 - Bujold, Lois: Paladin of Souls
+- ~~Buxton, Kira Jane: The Hollow Kingdom~~
 - Byers, Richard Lee: ebook Haunted Lands; Sembia
 - Cabrol, Nathalie: The Secret Life of the Universe
 - Cain, Susan: Quiet: The Power of Introverts in a World That Can't Stop Talking